 Avianca LifeMiles

 Avianca LifeMiles offers some great options for travel on Star Alliance carriers like United, Air Canada, and Lufthansa.
 In addition to a competitive award chart, Avianca does not pass on fuel surcharges from partner airlines.
-This can save you hundreds of dollars compared to booking the same flights with Aeroplan, ANA, or Singapore miles.
+Another benefit of Avianca LifeMiles is that you can choose between economy, business, and first-class tickets on a flight-by-flight basis.
+And you'll pay a discounted rate for mixed-class itineraries.

 For example, here's a mixed-cabin itinerary from San Francisco (SFO) to Barcelona (BCN) on SWISS via Zurich (ZRH).
-The San Francisco-Zurich segment is in business class with the Zurich-Barcelona leg in economy.
+The San Francisco–Zurich segment is in business class with the Zurich–Barcelona leg in economy.
 This trip comes to 60,240 miles, instead of 63,000 miles to fly the entire route in business.
-Given how minimal intra-Europe business class is, I'd be glad to save the miles.

 Cathay Pacific Asia Miles

 Cathay Pacific is part of the Oneworld alliance, so its Asia Miles program is great for booking award flights on airlines like Alaska, American, Japan Airlines, and Qantas.
-It’s less ideal for airlines that have fuel surcharges like British Airways and Qatar, since you’ll still have to pay those fees.
+It's less ideal for airlines that have fuel surcharges like British Airways and Qatar, as you'll still have to pay those fees.
 However, fees are generally less than booking the same flights with other programs (such as British Airways).

 Emirates Skywards